-"If you want to seduce Scarf Guy do it on your own time, you slut!" he snapped.
-"Now give him his check and make sure he pays for your special services."
+"If you want to seduce Scarf Guy, do it on your own time!" he snapped.
+"Now give him his check and make sure he pays for your services."
 Rick punctuated the sentence by smacking her behind hard causing Harley to let out a hurt whimper against her will that filled her with self-loathing and anger.
 Rule number one is always don't show them anything but contempt or boredom.

 He stormed into the backroom as Harley begrudgingly approached the register, muttering curses, as she printed up Mr. J's bill.
 When she looked up, she saw that he was watching her and probably had been throughout the whole embarrassing display.

 She walked defeated back to his table and put the check down without saying anything.
 He motioned for her to take a seat again and added, "If you think you can handle it."
 Harley was torn between bursting out laughing and punching him in the face.
 She ended up sitting down in silence.

 "Now Harley," he began, ignoring the bill, "there's something I don't get here.
 When I started talking to you, you seemed like a really strong person . . . and then I see that," he said, motioning to the counter.

 "I need this job," she said shrugging.

 "Not that badly you don't," he said, his voice getting deeper and intimidating.